 Students will be undertaking Pre-Training Review and LLN test prior to enrolment.
 The LLN test is not an entry requirement, students are asked to undertake the same so appropriate academic support can be ensured throughout the course of study.

-These will be assessed according to the ALACC’s policy & procedures to determine if/how much advanced standing will be granted.
+These will be assessed according to the college’s policy & procedures and the context of this skills set to determine if/how much advanced standing will be granted.

 competency-based learning outcomes.
-Assessments may include student questions, case study/ scenarios, practical skills observation and assessment (simulated environment/ practical placement).
+Assessments may include student questions, case study/ scenarios, practical skills observation and assessment (simulated environment/ practical placement) and post placement assessment.

 All placement arrangements have to be approved prior to commencing placement.
 ALACC will negotiate and have an Agreement with the Placement Provider before the student attends work placement.

-However, if a student does not attend the allocated placement then the student will have to pay for the costs set by the practical placement providers for cancelling their placements.
+However, if a student does not attend the allocated placement, then the student will have to pay for the costs set by the practical placement providers for cancelling their placements.

 Placements dates will be provided by the placement provider and can be subject to change depending on the appropriate Placement Provider’s ability to take students at a specific given period.
 Students may need to be flexible with these dates and ensure they can attend the placements as soon as it is

 Please ask us about credit transfers.